What to pack for Barcelona in September

 What to pack for Barcelona in September: Barcelona Packing List for fall

-September is considered as a transition month in Barcelona – where days are still warm at the beginning of the month, and towards the end, it starts to show signs of autumn and cooler temperatures – with occasional showers.
+September is considered a transition month in Barcelona, where days are still warm at the beginning of the month.
+Towards the end, it starts to show signs of autumn and cooler temperatures, with occasional showers.

 You can expect rains in Barcelona in September, about 4-5 days on average.